-The bank's risk management arrangements are also discussed in the Risk Committee and the Audit Committee.
-Both committees comprise the entire Board of Directors.
-The Audit Committee monitors accounting and auditing matters, as well as the internal control system.
+The bank's risk management arrangements are also discussed in the Risk Committee.
 The Risk Committee assesses the bank's current and future risk profile and strategy, and ensures implementation of the risk strategy in the bank.

 The Executive Board is responsible for the day-to-day management of the bank, and must ensure that the bank is managed according to adopted policies, guidelines and authorities that have been granted in relation to the different risk areas.
 The Executive Board reports regularly to the Board of Directors on the development of risk exposures and pre-defined limits.